-- Letting agent and management fees
+- Letting agent fees and management fees

 - Ground rent and service taxes

-- Accountants’ fees
+- Accountants and legal fees

 Creating Joint Ownership

-Form a limited company
+Form a Limited Company

 “Transfer of property through a limited company will cost less transfer charges.”